LNG, coal lead 2021 commodities rally as markets eye COVID-19 for next move - NewsBreak

 RALLYING AGRICULTURE MARKETS

-Chicago soybeans rose for a third year in a row, corn by 22% and wheat by more than 20%.
+Chicago soybeans rose for a third year in a row, corn by nearly 25% and wheat by more than 20%.

 Supply constraints due to adverse weather and strong demand generally boosted agricultural markets.